walterfreeman/phy211/syllabus.md

 #### Help Sessions and the Physics Clinic

-The Physics Clinic (room 112) is a place where you can go during the day to work with other people, along with professional tutors, to learn physics.
+The Physics Clinic (room 112) is a place where you can go during the day to work with other people, including professional tutors, to learn physics.
 We hope you'll find it a welcoming and friendly place!
-We'll be holding help sessions there ("office hours"), when you can come talk to us about anything; even when we am not there, there will almost always be someone on hand to help you.
+We'll be holding help sessions there ("office hours"), when you can come talk to us about anything; even when we are not there, there will almost always be someone on hand to help you.

-If you have questions or suggestions, need help with your homework or with studying, or just want to chat, this is a great opportunity.
+If you have questions or suggestions, need help with your homework or with studying, or just want to chat, come visit us.

 <a id="grading"></a>